Comparing Palmer Square Capital BDC (NYSE:PSBD) and PRA Group (NASDAQ:PRAA)

 |3.00

-Palmer Square Capital BDC currently has a consensus target price of $16.93, suggesting a potential upside of 1.92%.
-PRA Group has a consensus target price of $36.00, suggesting a potential upside of 50.13%.
-Given PRA Group’s stronger consensus rating and higher probable upside, analysts clearly believe PRA Group is more favorable than Palmer Square Capital BDC.
+Palmer Square Capital BDC currently has a consensus price target of $16.93, suggesting a potential upside of 3.03%.
+PRA Group has a consensus price target of $36.00, suggesting a potential upside of 49.32%.
+Given PRA Group’s stronger consensus rating and higher possible upside, analysts plainly believe PRA Group is more favorable than Palmer Square Capital BDC.

 Profitability